 This year our class is a combination of Year 4, 5 and 6 pupils.
-Our class team is: Mrs Law (Teacher, Monday – Wednesday), Mrs Parker (Teacher, Wednesday - Friday), Mrs McCully, Mrs Holloway and Mrs Brotten (Teaching Assistants).
+Our class team is: Mrs Law (Teacher, Monday - Thursday), Mr Carpenter (Teacher - Friday), Mrs Holloway and Mrs McCully (Teaching Assistants).

 Spelling: The children receive spellings on a Monday (listed in planners).
 These are practised in school and at home throughout the week in preparation for a test on the following Monday.

 Reading: Children are encouraged to read at least 3 times a week.
 We have a reading reward scheme in class.
 The more you read, the more rewards you receive!

 Maths: This is given weekly (Monday, returned the following Monday) and is linked to previous learning.

 Times Tables Rockstars: All children have their own log on to this website and are encouraged to practise their times tables in order to become fluent and confident.

 Our Y6 pupils also receive some SATs style homework to prepare them for their end of year assessments in May 2020.

 Our PE sessions are on a Wednesday (with Mrs Taylor from Sporting Start) and a Thursday (with Mrs McCully).

 Class 4 Brass Band